twallema/influenza-USA/data/README.md

 ### cases

 + `2017_2018_Flu.csv`: Contains the weekly number of cases, hospitalisations and deaths in the USA for the 2017-2018 Flu season.
+Obtained from Josh (#TODO: where did he get it from?).

 ## Interim